Running Processing Algorithms via Python (QGIS3)¶

 file and provided the other files exist in the same directory.

-Next, unzip the
+Next, locate the

 Zip_Codes.zip